-For A Strange Loop, American Buffalo, Chicago, Come From Away, Company, Dear Evan Hansen, for colored girls, Girl From the North Country, Hangmen, KPOP, Macbeth, The Minutes, Mrs. Doubtfire, Paradise Square, The Phantom of the Opera, POTUS, To Kill a Mockingbird, please visit The Shubert Organization for more information.
+For A Strange Loop, Almost Famous, Chicago, Come From Away, Company, Dear Evan Hansen, Kimberly Akimbo, KPOP, The Kite Runner, Leopoldstadt, The Minutes, Paradise Square, The Phantom of the Opera, POTUS, Some Like It Hot, and Topdog/Underdog please visit The Shubert Organization for more information.

-For The Book of Mormon, Funny Girl, Hadestown, Moulin Rouge!
+For August Wilson's The Piano Lesson, The Book of Mormon, Funny Girl, Hadestown, and Moulin Rouge!
 The Musical, please visit Jujamcyn Theatres for more information.

 For Aladdin, please visit Disney on Broadway for more information.